ChavhanSwati/Project1_Wikipedia/README.md

  ### Question 3:
   What series of wikipedia article , starting with Hotel california , keeps the largest fraction of the readers clicking on internal link?

+ ### Question 4:
+  Find an example of an English wikipedia article that is relatively more popular in the Americas than elsewhere.